-7 CATEGORIES OF PROPERTIES
+7. CATEGORIES OF PROPERTIES

-7.1 In determining the category of a property referred to in 7.7 the municipality shall take into consideration the following criteria or a combination thereof:-
+- 7.1 In determining the category of a property referred to in 7.7 the municipality shall take into consideration the following criteria or a combination thereof:-

-- Permitted use of the property; and - The current use of the property;
+- The current use of the property; and

+- Permitted use of the property;

-The Municipal Valuer of Mogale City will be responsible for the categorizing of rateable properties and the maintenance thereof, and any change in the actual use of the property, may result in a change of categories.
+The Municipal Valuer of Mogale City will be responsible for the categorising of rateable properties and the maintenance thereof, and any change in the actual use of the property, may result in a change of category.

-- 7.2 In order to create certainty and to ensure consistency the criteria mentioned above shall be applied in order of priority and no deviation is permissible:- - 7.3 Properties shall first of all be categorised in accordance with their formal zoning.
+- 7.2 In order to create certainty and to ensure consistency the criteria mentioned above shall be applied in order of priority and no deviation is permissible:- - 7.3 Properties shall first of all be categorised in accordance with their actual use and then their formal zoning, the higher category will prevail.
 Town planning schemes, town establishment schemes and town planning regulations may be used to determine the formal zoning. - 7.4 If, for whatever reason, the status or zoning of a property cannot be determined in terms of 7.3. the actual use shall then be determined in order to appropriately categorise such property. - 7.5 All relevant information, including circumstantial evidence, may be taken into consideration in an attempt to determine for what purpose the property is being used.
 A physical inspection may be done to acquire the necessary information. - 7.6 The geographical area in which a property is situated may be used to assist in the categorisation of a property when the provisions of 7.3. cannot be applied.
-However, the geographical area as a criterion should not be used in isolation. - 7.7 Different rates may be levied in respect of the following categories of rateable properties and such rates will be determined on an annual basis during the compilation of the annual budget:- - 7.7.1 Residential properties; - 7.7.2 Industrial properties; - 7.7.3 Business and Commercial properties; - 7.7.4 Agricultural properties (including small holdings used for agricultural purposes); - 7.7.5 Mining properties; - 7.7.6 Public Service Infrastructure; - 7.7.7 Properties used for public service purposes (State Owned Properties) - 7.7.8 Vacant properties (Res & Non-Res, excluding agricultural/farming land); - 7.7.9 Multiple use properties;
+However, the geographical area as a criterion should not be used in isolation. - 7.7 Different rates may be levied in respect of the following categories of rateable properties and such rates will be determined on an annual basis during the compilation of the annual budget:-